Case Studies

 Client Perspective

-“I've worked with Kat Downend for over a decade, and she has consistently been my go-to content strategist.
+“I've worked with Kat Downend for over a decade, and she has consistently been my go-to brand and content strategist.

 There’s simply no one better at telling a story.

-She is a seasoned, insightful, and versatile content partner who can elevate your brand and make your message resonate.”
+She is a seasoned, insightful, and versatile content partner who will elevate your brand and make your message resonate.”

 —James Wall, VP, Communications, JAG